***Please make sure to read the UPDATE at the bottom of the article!***

 Sometime in April I accompanied my mother on a visit to her doctor in order to relay the details of this whole experience to her, and I brought pictures which documented the process.
 The doctor was very impressed at the response of the basal cell to the coconut oil and baking soda.
-But to be safe she referred my mother to a dermatologist (another one this time, who is apparently very good) so that a more expertise assessment can be made and a biopsy can be done.
-This appointment is scheduled for mid July.
+But, to be safe, she referred my mother to a dermatologist (another one this time, who is apparently very good) for a more thorough assessment and biopsy.
+This appointment is scheduled for mid-July.

 We stopped using the treatment in April — partly because we got extremely busy planning for a big trip in May, and partly because we were curious to see what would happen if we just left the affected area alone, without any treatment.
 The area stayed clear until the first week of June.

 At the beginning of June we noticed the small lesion returning, in its usual place.
 We were on vacation at the time and waited until we returned to resume treatment.
 Toward the end of June we started applying the baking soda and coconut oil, with a cotton pad soaked in organic apple cider vinegar placed on top.
 Within only a day the skin started to clear up again.
 The scabbing fell away on the first day and within two days the area had patched itself up.
 We are continuing to use the treatment.

 It is evident that the treatment is working on a surface level.
 The cancer seems to respond by shrinking away and clearing up.
 But basal cells have roots under the surface of the skin.
 We are trying to ascertain at this point whether the treatment will eventually eradicate the root of the basal cell if we keep using it, even when the skin surface is completely clear.